 There is certainly case that where there is no intensive dairy, river banks should be left as in near as natural unfenced condition as possible.

 Thereafter, the issue is stock.
-Stock, like sheep, goats and horses are not too much of a problem.
+Stock, like sheep, goats (get goat feed here) and horses are not too much of a problem.
+If you are wondering what to feed your goats, it is best to visit the site of Critter Ridge to learn about goat harness and other equipment, understand the different types of goat feeders, and how to find the right one.
 Their impact on banks is not great and well within what the life of the river, with its cycles of high and low flows can cope with.
 Cattle can be a different issue; it is an issue of density and a matter of finding a reasonable level at which agriculture can co-exist with the river.

 Where cattle densities are high and stock receive supplementary feed from offsite, i.e. more is being discharged on the land than can be produced from it, they should be excluded from the river.